michelde/telenot/README.md

 ## Updates
 - 2018-12-26: added [Homie convention implementation](https://homieiot.github.io/) to detect the mqtt-topics automatically by [openhab using add-on](https://www.openhab.org/addons/bindings/mqtt.generic/)
 - 2019-02-15:
--- adjust source code to eslint and airbnb style guide; -- Changed REGEG for firmware 33.68.
+  - adjust source code to eslint and airbnb style guide;
+  - Changed REGEG for firmware 33.68.
--- added new branch for homie and converted master into plain mqtt
+  - added new branch for homie and converted master into plain mqtt
 - 2019-03-24:
--- added docker-compose.yaml file.
+  - added docker-compose.yaml file.
 You can now start the container (including the build process) using `docker-compose up -d --build` which makes setup easier.
 For setting up the env-variables, create a `.env` file and add the parameters.
+- 2019-11-16:
+  - added posibility to connect to MQTT broker with username and password.
+You need to a provice the environment variables MQTTUSER / MQTTPASSWORD.
+  - added posibility to discover the bit positions for the changes.
+You need to set the env-variable DISCOVER = true and LOG_LEVEL should be DEBUG.
+  - refactoring for decode method.
+  - in the config.js file you need to provide the bit position for the sensor (use DISCOVERY to find the bit position)

 ## Idea
 As the Telenot KNX Gateway is quite expensive, I started research for another solution.
 Some people already got a solution working for Loxone, which I took as a reference.
 Then I started to implement a solution in Python which was working but caused high CPU usage running as a docker container (see python branch).
 So I decided to implement it in Javascript using node.js.
 This is my first Javascript project so it might not follow best practices.
 I'm welcome for tips / best-practices.